top of page

 • The practical strategies, interventions and environmental changes that can help an autistic individual overcome these difficulties

 That's why it's essential to understand autism sensory needs to best support an person on the autism spectrum in their life.
-Professor, Mother, Author, Lecturer and Consultant in Autism, Dr. Olga Bogdashina will share practical strategies you can do this, at this year's Autism Online Conference, Thriving With Autism where she'll be talking about:
+Professor, Mother, Author, Lecturer and Consultant in Autism, Dr. Olga Bogdashina shares practical strategies you can do this, in our Online Conference Recordings, Thriving With Autism where she talks about:

 Autism: Making Sense of Sensory Needs